Best Electric Chainsaws & Reviews for 2023

 It also has two switches, manual brakes, and a cutting speed of up to 43 feet per second.
 The weight of the tool is13 lbs, which is heavier than many of the top electric chainsaws but still light enough to handle when you cut trees.

-(For other saws with same bar length, you can also check our detailed review of Tanaka TCS51EAP here)
+(For other saws with same bar length, you can also check my detailed review of Tanaka TCS51EAP here)

 9. CRAFTSMAN CMECS600 16 Inch Electric Chainsaw

 In addition, this tool isn’t battery powered just like Worx WG303.
 However, it still delivers a stellar performance with 12 amps of power and tool less chain tensioning system that ensures you don’t tighten the chain too much or too little.
-The 16 inch chain can cut wood of up to 14 inches, making it excellent for many heavy duty workload jobs.
+This Craftsman CMECS600 16-inch chain can cut wood of up to 14 inches, making it excellent for many heavy duty workload jobs.
 On the whole, it’s an excellent choice among the corded models in the market.

 10. KIMO 20V Cordless Chainsaw